 33. Grant recipients must acquit by providing a brief report overviewing the execution of the project pinpointing both successes and challenging factors.
 The report must also demonstrate how the project provided branding and awareness to the Art Music Fund generally.

-34. Grant recipients using Aboriginal, Torres Strait Islander, and/or other indigenous cultural content (such as language, titles, instrumentation, narratives or themes) from outside their own cultural heritage must also detail their consultation with appropriate communities and evidence of their permission to use their cultural content and intellectual property in their acquittal.
+34. Grant recipients using Aboriginal, Torres Strait Islander, and/or other indigenous cultural content (such as language, titles, instrumentation, narratives or themes) from outside their own cultural heritage must also detail their consultation with appropriate communities, evidence of their permission to use their cultural content and intellectual property, and note their share in any work registrations, in their acquittal.

 35.Acquittals should be submitted within three months of project completion and must be submitted within five years of receiving the grant.